 At our center, Dr. Herschel offers only all-laser LASIK.
 That means that Dr. Herschel cuts the LASIK flap using a femtosecond laser and then uses an excimer laser to sculpt the surface of the cornea.
 The flap is gently put back in place and serves as a natural bandage for the eye, enabling faster healing.
-All-laser technology is advanced technology that can be customized to each eye.
+All-laser technology is an advanced technology that can be customized to each eye.
 It has been shown to be safer and produce better vision outcomes than older mechanical blade technology.

 We do not use a microkeratome (mechanical blade) in our LASIK surgery.
-The blade is older technology that is not customizable for individual patients and has less precision; we cannot recommend it for any LASIK patient.
+The blade is an older technology that is not customizable for individual patients and has less precision; we cannot recommend it for any LASIK patient.